vanessa-amanna/recipe-rating-prediction-ml/Readme.md.txt

 #Recipe Rating Prediction using Machine Learning

-This project predicts food recipe ratings using machine learning models trained on text-based recipe data.
+This project was developed as part of an academic Kaggle competition focused on predicting food recipe ratings using machine learning techniques.

 ##Techniques used are as follows: -
 1. Exploratory Data Analysis